-Your grade will be based on EXAM grades, HOMEWORK grades, Lab (Computer) grades, and the FINAL EXAM.
-Forty five percent of the course grade will come from 3 major exams (each exam counts 15 percent of the grade) and twenty five percent of the course grade will come from the final exam.
-The homework grade will contribute 15 percent while the lab grade is worth 15 percent of the course grade.
+A. Your grade will be based on EXAM grades, HOMEWORK grades, PROJECT (Computer) grades, and the FINAL EXAM.
+Forty five percent of the course grade will come from 3 major exams (each exam counts 15 percent of the grade) and fifteen percent of the course grade will come from the final exam.
+The homework and project grades will each be worth 20 percent of the course grade.
+The grading scale will be:

 Grading Scale:

-90 - 100 % A
+90 - 100 % Α

-80 - 89 % B
+80 - 89 % В

+70 - 79 % С

+60 - 69 % D

-Below 60% E
+Below 60% Е

 Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
 Exams may contain both problem-solving questions and essay questions.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
-If you absolutely must miss an exam, you are to call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
+If you absolutely must miss an exam, you are to stop by or call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
 In addition, you must complete the "missed exam form" (see the course website) within one week.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
-An excused missed exam will be made up in within two weeks (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our three semester exams will be September 14, October 17, and October 30.
+An excused missed exam will be made up within two days (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
+Our three semester exams will be February 22, March 29, and April 21.

 Final: The Final will be a comprehensive exam covering any material addressed that semester.
-The Final exam will be on Friday, November 20th at 3:30 p.m. in FH 104.
+The Final exam will be on Wednesday, May 5th at 8:00 a.m. in FH 108.

-Homework: Homework will be assigned and listed on the course web site.
-Homework must be completed in pencil, scanned and uploaded onto Canvas as a single document.
+Homework: Homework will be assigned at the beginning of each section and will also be listed on the course web site.
+(No Late Homework).
+Homework must be scanned and uploaded onto Canvas as a single document.

 Computer Project: Computer assignments will be given with each chapter involving the computer language © MATLAB.
 The software (© Matlab) is available in the computer lab on the first floor of Faculty Hall.
 A familiarity with Matlab will be one of the goals for this course.
-Lab reports will be submitted via Canvas.
+Lab reports will be submitted via Canvas

-Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Friday, August 21.
-The last day to drop individual courses and receive a grade of "W" (no penalty) is Saturday, November 7.
-The last day to change a full semester class from AUDIT to CREDIT is August 21.
-The last day to change a full semester class from CREDIT to AUDIT is Saturday, November 7, if you qualify for an Audit.
-(See the Audit policy below.)
+Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Monday, January 25.
+The last day to change a full semester class from AUDIT to CREDIT is Monday, January 25.
+The last day to drop individual courses and receive a grade of "W" (no penalty) is Monday, April 19.
+The last day to change a full semester class from CREDIT to AUDIT is Monday, April 19.